Cyril Lakin

 Cyril Harry Alfred Lakin (29 December 1893 – 23 June 1948) was a Welsh politician and farmer who was the Conservative Party Member of Parliament (MP) for Llandaff and Barry in South Wales.
 He won the seat at a by-election in June 1942, with a 5,655 majority over an independent Labour candidate, but was defeated at the 1945 general election by the official Labour Party candidate Lynn Ungoed-Thomas.

 Lakin lived in London, his family lived at Highlight Farm in Barry, Vale of Glamorgan.
-His wife was Vera Marjory Savill, whom he married in 1926.
-They had one daughter Bridget, who was born in 1927.
+His wife was Vera Marjory Savill, whom he married in 1926 and had one daughter Bridget, who was born in 1927.
 He died in France and his wife died on the Isle of Wight in 1990.